Skip to content

 func (i *CORSInterceptor) PreHandle(ctx core.ExecutionContext, meta core.HandlerMeta) error {

-// Get ResponseWriter
+// Acquire ResponseWriter

 rwAny, ok := ctx.Get("spine.response_writer")